pgdurand/BeeDeeM/README.md

    >& "$HOME/beedeem/logs/${DESCRIPTOR}-pbs.out"
 ```

 You can easily automate bank installation using such scripts.
-Above script relies on a standalone installation of the software, but you can also use either [Conda](conda), [Dokcer](docker) or [Singularity](singularity) installation of the software.
+Above script relies on a standalone installation of the software, but you can also use either [Conda](conda), [Docker](docker) or [Singularity](singularity) installation of the software.

 ### Use BeeDeeM UI